BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 ```
 This will create a new environment with the name `my_first_env` and with Python version 3.9 installed.
 Furthermore, the latest version of devbio-napari will be installed in this environment, too.
 Devbio-napari is a collection of Python libraries and Napari plugins maintained by the BiAPoL team, that are useful for processing fluorescent microscopy image data.
 Conda will ask you about your permission to download the needed packages with `Proceed [y]/n`.
-By hitting `Enter` you confirm this and mamba will download and install the necessary packages.
+By hitting `Enter` you confirm this and conda will download and install the necessary packages.

 > **_Recommendation:_** Create one conda environment for every project you are working on.
 This allows you to keep an overview on the needed packages for the project, maintaining them and ensure compatibility of the packages.